brave/link-bubble/README.md

 Copy `Application/LinkBubble/src/main/java/com/linkbubble/ConfigAPIs.java.template` to `Application/LinkBubble/src/main/java/com/linkbubble/ConfigAPIs.java` and fill in the youtube apiSecret.

-Copy `Application/LinkBubble/src/main/AndroidManifest.xml.template` to `Application/LinkBubble/src/main/AndroidManifest.xml` and fill up `com.crashlytics.ApiKey` and
+Copy `Application/LinkBubble/src/main/AndroidManifest.xml.template` to `Application/LinkBubble/src/main/AndroidManifest.xml` and fill in `com.crashlytics.ApiKey` and
-`io.fabric.ApiKey`
+`io.fabric.ApiKey` with your Crashlytics API key.
+You can obtain it from logging into your Fabric account and going to: `Settings -> Organizations -> Brave (or your organization)` then click on `API Key` at the top.

 npm install